Full case study

 First project

-Just like any project, you get questions on what you thought would be obvious for users..
-After testing the flows, we found out interesting insights that we didn't expect..
+It wasn’t expected! (just like in any project) you get questions about things you thought would be obvious for users!
+During testing, we uncovered insights we didn’t expect.

-One of the platform’s key functions is Expense Management.
+One of the platform’s key Employee/HR functions is Expense Management.
 Here’s how it works:

 Here is a quick video on how it looks like :